sylvainloiseau/rdf4lfd/README.md

-Managing fieldwork data description with RDF
+Utilities for converting a linguistic fieldwork archive in an RDF graph.

 # Installation